notleopard/GeoGreeting/README.md

 # GeoGreeting
 Welcome to the GeoGreeting repository!
 This project is a simple mobile application built using React Native and Expo, designed to let users create personalized greeting cards with a location tag in it, and send it to their loved ones through Email or SMS!
-Also, users can save the greeting cards for later view!
+Also, users can save the greeting cards for later viewing!

 ## Features